 There are three components of an app’s ‘definition’: its Name, its Description in the marketplace, and Screenshots.There is no one way to write a product definition, but there are some terrible ways to do it.
 To prevent disaster, we gathered some helpful how-tos specific to each part of the app page on the App Store and Google Play.
 Let’s look at them first briefly, and then in greater detail.

-There are currently 1.6 million apps on Google Play and 1.5 million on Apple’s App Store.
+There are currently 1.6 million apps on Google Play and 1.5 million on Apple’s App Store as of 2016.
 Let those numbers sink in for a while...